Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 ### CI

-PeerTube uses Github actions to run tests every time a commit is pushed or a PR is opened.
+PeerTube uses GitHub actions to run tests every time a commit is pushed or a PR is opened.
 You can find more information about these tasks on the [dedicated documentation](/support/doc/development/ci.md).

 ### Monitoring